« Previous Page

 of language use, such as speaking, reading, writing, and understanding the

 spoken word.
-Speech and language problems (aphasia) usually occur when a stroke
+Speech and language problems, such as aphasia, usually occur when a stroke

 affects the right side of the body.
 Trouble communicating can be very